versia-pub/docs/docs/objects/user.md

 # User

-Users are Actors that represent a user on the server.
-They are the only type of Actor.
+Users, represented as Actors, are unique entities on the server.
+They are the sole type of Actor.

 Here is an example user: